terrenjpeterson/caloriecounter/README.md

 2) calculate.js - calculating the response for the actual calories in a meal is handled by this funciton, and is sourced by a FulfillmentCodeHook.

 3) pizza.js - handles intents around calculating calories in a pizza, including the intent - WhatPizzaTypes.

+4) misc.js - handles simple intents like help, the introduction, and more details around a meal.

 ## Data lookup tables
 The core functionality of this bot is to be able to answer queries of how many calories are in different meals.
 While the slots that Lex uses are helpful in training the NLU models, they don't have the ability to serve as lookup files.